Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Smooth simplicial -bundles

-Note that the map $\widetilde{f}$ is unique, when such a diagram exists as $\Sigma _{i}$ are embeddings.
-Thus $hom _{\mathcal{D} (X) } (\Sigma _{1}, \Sigma _{2})$ is either empty or consists of a single element.
+Note that the map $\widetilde{f}$ is unique, when such a diagram exists, as $\Sigma _{i}$ are embeddings.
+Thus $hom _{\mathcal{D} (Z) } (\Sigma _{1}, \Sigma _{2})$ is either empty or consists of a single element.

-Going back to our $Y$.
-Let $\{O _{i} \} _{i \in I}$ be a locally finite open cover of $Y$, closed under intersections, with each $O _{i}$ diffeomorphic to an open ball.
-Such a cover is often called a good cover of a manifold, and the existence of such a cover is folklore theorem, but a proof can be found in ~\cite[Prop A1]{citeGoodCover}.
-Let $\mathcal{O}$ denote the category with the set of objects $\{O _{i} \} $ and with morphisms set inclusions.
-Set $C _{i} = \mathcal{D} (O _{i}) $, then we naturally have $C _{i} \subset \D ^{sm} (Y _{\bullet}) $.
-For each $i$, we have the functor
+Although, we state the result for manifolds with corners, for simplicity we assume here that $Y$ is a manifold.
+Let $\{O _{i} \} _{i \in I}$ be a locally finite open cover of $Y$, closed under intersections, with each $O _{i}$ diffeomorphic to an open ball in $\mathbb{R} ^{d} $.
+Such a cover is often called a good cover of a manifold.
+Existence of such a cover is a folklore theorem, but a proof can be found in ~\cite[Prop A1]{cite_GoodCover}.